HOMEWORK NEWSLETTER – ST OSCAR ROMERO & ST TERESA

 After SATs we will be spending much more time on developing the children’s research skills and working on tasks which promote independent learning.
 Lots of our time will be spent on History, Geography and Science.
 We will continue to devote the statutory time allocation to core subjects.

-As part of their Secondary Transfer Programme, Year 6 will be very much involved in PSHE work which will encourage independence and promote confidence as they move on to Year 7.
-This will include support from outside agencies including our School Nurse.
-You will receive further details regarding these.
+As part of their Secondary Transfer Programme, Year 6 will be very much involved in Junior Citizenship Day which will encourage independence and promote confidence as they move on to Year 7.

 Please encourage your child to use the local library – to visit the parks and landmarks of London and to continue to study hard and hand in homework on time.
 Also, do remember that even fluent readers need an audience so please read with your child regularly.
 It really is no coincidence that our most fluent and able readers are those who read often at home.
 Thank you, parents!

 The children have put so much effort into this year so far – thank you for your support, we do appreciate it and it makes such a difference to your child’s progress in class.